-The Council has taken action to improve its speed of response to FOI's.
-An important element of that plan is to shift the Council from waiting for FOI requests to proactively reducing the need for individuals to request information by making a wider range of information more easily available through the Council's website.
+The Council has taken action to improve its constantly monitors its speed of response to FOI's and seeks to.
+An important element of that plan is to shift the Council from waiting for FOI requests to proactively publish regularly requested reducing the need for individuals to request information by making a wider range of information more easily available through the Council's website.